Why Palmmingle: The Case for Knowing Yourself Before You Ask Someone to Know You

 The Delusion of the Personality-Based Friendship App

-A personality-based friendship app sounds logical, but 74% of users project their ideal self (University of Chicago Sociology Dept, 2026).
+A personality-based friendship app sounds logical right up until you notice that everyone fills in their ideal self.
 You do not actually know your personality.
 You know your curated aesthetic and what you think you should want.

 You might argue that you just need an app that matches you on personality.
 You think the problem is that Tinder only looks at your face.
 Fair enough.
 But you are lying to yourself about your personality.
 This is exactly why palmmingle abandons the traditional bio.